jruby/warbler/README.txt

 You will probably need to specify framework and application gems in config/warble.rb.

-See <a href="http://jruby-rack.kenai.com/sources/main/show/examples">the examples in the jruby-rack project</a>
-of how to configure Warbler to package Camping and Sinatra apps.
+See {the examples in the jruby-rack project}[http://github.com/nicksieger/jruby-rack/tree/master/examples/] of how to configure Warbler to package Camping and Sinatra apps.

 === Configuration auto-detect notes

-* If you don't have database access in the environment where you package your application, you may wish to set `Warbler.framework_detection` to false at the top of config.rb.
-In this case you may need to specify additional details such as booter, gems and other settings.
+* Warbler will load the "environment" Rake task in a Rails application to try to detect some configuration.
+If you don't have database access in the environment where you package your application, you may wish to set `Warbler.framework_detection` to false at the top of config.rb.
+In this case you may need to specify additional details such as booter, gems and other settings that would normally be gleaned from the application configuration.
 * A more accurate way of detecting a Merb application's gems is needed.
 Until then, you will have to specify them in config/warble.rb.
 See below.